 Another use of the spray is when tails get muddy.
 If hair is sticking together, give a spray and simply wipe it clean with a towel.
 Then, you can comb it while damp.

-Another way to cut costs is to buy gallons.
+Another way to cut costs is to buy Shampoo and Spray gallons.
 Basically, you get 4 quarts for the price of 2.
 A pump can help reduce waste.
 If you buy the Whitener refill gallon, use the Lucky Braids quart spray bottle.
 It is opaque, as light could damage the enzyme.
-We offer them full or product or as an inexpensive empty spray bottle to refill.
+We offer them full or product or as an empty spray bottle to refill.
 That way, you can buy one for the grooming stall and another for the ring or to otherwise distribute them throughout the barn.